 \subsection{Programming with genAI tools}

-Since genAI tools like ChatGPT and GitHub Copilot became widely available, numerous studies have attempted to characterize how they are changing the work of software development, though mostly in non-scientific contexts.
-Some studies suggest that perceptions of increased developer productivity with genAI tools correspond to measurable increases in objective measures of programming activities \cite{Weber2024SignificantModels, Kumar2025IntuitionProductivity}, though this finding is inconsistent---other studies have failed to find meaningful productivity increases or even observed reductions \cite{BeckerMeasuringProductivity, Stray2025DeveloperStudy}.
-Increased developer velocity, even when observed, may be accompanied by a rise in code quality issues \cite{He2025SpeedDevelopment}.
+Since genAI tools like ChatGPT and GitHub Copilot became widely available, numerous studies have characterized how they are changing software development, mostly in non-scientific contexts.
+Some suggest that perceptions of increased developer productivity correspond to measurable increases in programming activity~\cite{Weber2024SignificantModels, Kumar2025IntuitionProductivity}, though this is inconsistent---other studies have found no meaningful productivity increases or even observed reductions~\cite{BeckerMeasuringProductivity, Stray2025DeveloperStudy}.
+Increased developer velocity, even when observed, may be accompanied by subsequent declines in code quality that complicate maintenance~\cite{He2025SpeedDevelopment}.

-Notably, a large study of GitHub Copilot users cross-referencing survey data and activity logs found that less experienced developers attributed the greatest productivity gains to the tool \cite{Ziegler2022ProductivityCompletion}.
-Perceived productivity was also strongly related to how often a user \textit{accepted} code suggestions.
-While this could indicate that novices genuinely benefit more from assistance, it may also reflect a lack of critical inspection or understanding of generated code.

-Users who frequently accept generated code may be making conscious choices to delay the work of verification \cite{Mozannar2024ReadingProgramming}.
-However, some studies suggest that programmers---particularly inexperienced ones---may rely heavily on superficial forms of "checking", or may even believe it is not necessary \cite{Fawzy2025VibeReview, OBrien2025HowProgram, Nguyen2024HowOther, Prather2023ItsProgrammers}.
-In a study of novice programmers working with a genAI tool, Prather et al. \cite{Prather2024TheProgrammers} described the "illusion of competence", in which novice coders greatly overestimated their understanding of generated code solutions and their own programming ability.
-Notably, this phenomenon has antecedents in previous eras of programming tools---spreadsheet programmers have been observed to overestimate the correctness of values produced automatically \cite{Panko2008TwoDevelopment, KoTheEngineering}.
+A large study of GitHub Copilot users cross-referencing survey data with activity logs found that less experienced developers attributed the greatest productivity gains to the tool~\cite{Ziegler2022ProductivityCompletion}.
+Perceived productivity was also strongly related to how often a user accepted code suggestions.
+Several mechanisms could explain this: novice programmers may genuinely benefit most from assistance, or they may be insufficiently critical of suggestions~\cite{Prather2024TheProgrammers}.
+Prather et al.~\cite{Prather2024TheProgrammers} described the ``illusion of competence'' among novice programmers using genAI tools, finding they greatly overestimated both their understanding of generated code and their own programming ability.
+This has antecedents in earlier eras of programming tools: spreadsheet programmers have similarly been observed to overestimate the correctness of automatically produced values~\cite{Panko2008TwoDevelopment, KoTheEngineering}.

-To date, user studies about genAI programming tools have generally not focused on scientific contexts.
-It is not obvious which findings will generalize.
-However, if there is an emerging pattern that less experienced developers are prone to being less critical of generated code suggestions, this should be concerning for scientific code production broadly: because many scientists report inadequate development training, they may carry a latent "risk factor" for over-reliance on genAI tools \cite{Carver2022AStates, Hettrick2014ItsResearchers, Nangia2017SurveyingResearch}.